-This is a summary of preferences which should be modified for a new Femap with NX Nastran installation, and why.
+This is a summary of preferences which should be modified for a new Simcenter Femap Nastran installation, and why.
 It includes Femap preferences, plus settings to improve the Nastran solver analysis performance, further down this post.
-This information is current as of Version 11.4.1, but many points are also relevant to earlier versions.
+This information is current as of Version 2021.2, but most points are also relevant to earlier versions.

 Femap File | Preferences

 Geometry/Model Tab: Solid Geometry Scale Factor MUST be set to the length units you prefer for modelling or importing geometry.
 There are two reasons: Firstly, Femap uses the Scale Factor to internally scale the geometry into Parasolids’ modelling extents = 1000 unit cube, centred at the origin.
 If you set the Scale Factor to 1.0, but the geometry is 3500 units long, it will not create/edit properly because it falls outside the internal limits of the invisible modelling cube.
 Similarly, if the Scale Factor is set to 1000, but the geometry is 50 units long and 600,000 units from the origin, this will also fail to create/edit properly.
 Secondly, imported geometry (depending on source) will usually scale its actual size if the Femap size unit (ie. Scale Factor) is different to the source size unit during import.
 And, if the Femap model includes geometry of mixed scale factors, this is likely to produce some unexpected outcomes when editing or adding to the geometry.

 Geometry/Model Tab: Mesh Sizing… we prefer Equal Length.
 This is because what you see is what you get.
 Parametric sizing can space the mesh more closely along tighter curves, which can be nice, but you can end up with mesh sizing mismatches if two adjacent pieces of geometry are identical length, but have different parametric definition.